markh-de/KiVar/README.md

 ##### Update the PCB

-If the rules were set up in the Schematic Editor (eeschema), they need to be updated to the PCB Editor first (menu item _Tools &rarr; Update PCB from Schematic..._).
+If the expressions were set up in the Schematic Editor (eeschema), they need to be updated to the PCB Editor first (menu item _Tools &rarr; Update PCB from Schematic..._).

 ##### Run the Plugin